 Everyone is busy.
-In some way, shape or form, everyone has busy schedules.
+In some way, shape or form, everyone has a busy schedule.

 And one of the top things that fall by the wayside when life gets busy is your exercise commitment.
 But there are ways to stay active despite having a busy schedule, and we’ve got the lowdown.